MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 **Will I see this in my network?**

-The banner in the home feed will show for all network admins and corporate communicators in tenants with Microsoft 365 Copilot licenses.
+The banner in the home feed shows for all network admins and corporate communicators in tenants with Microsoft 365 Copilot licenses.

-**Can I connect to an existing community that we already have for this purpose?**
+**Can I connect to an existing community that we've already set up for Microsoft 365 Copilot adoption?**

-Currently this is not possible.
+There's no way to connect communities at this time.

 **Will these features be available for other communities?**